post-kerbin-mining-corporation/CryoEngines/readme.txt

 CRYOGENIC ENGINES v2.0.0
 ========================

-This is a pack with several high efficiency engines that run on Liquid Hydrogen and Oxidizer.
-Liquid Hydrogen is a messy fuel that leaks out of most tanks (slowly) and takes up a lot of space.
+This is a pack with several new liquid fuel engines that run on Liquid Hydrogen and Oxidizer or Liquid Methane and Oxidizer.
+Liquid Hydrogen is a messy fuel that leaks out of most tanks (slowly) and takes up a lot of space compared to stock Liquid Fuel.
 However engines using it have the highest possible chemical specific impulse, so it can be quite useful.
+Liquid Methane is a middle of the road fuel that has a volume between Liquid Fuel and Liquid Hydrogen.
+It still leaks, but not as fast.
+In all cases, leakage can be countered by using a modest amount of power.
 Included are patches that allow all stock fuel tanks to contain the appropriate resources, and a set of new specialized fuel tanks that are insulated to stop leakage.

 ============